Can I Get a Free Cruise Cabin or Other Perks—and What’s Included?

 - Cabin category

-Those differences are driven by one factor only: average daily theoretical loss (ADT).
+Those differences are driven by one core factor: average daily theoretical loss (ADT).

 Common Perks That May Be Included

-Depending on your rating, a casino cruise offer may include:
+Depending on your rating and the cruise line, a casino cruise offer may include:

 - Drinks while gambling

-These perks are not bonuses.
-They are calculated incentives tied to expected casino revenue.
+These perks are not random bonuses.
+They are calculated incentives tied to the expected casino revenue from your play.

 Why Perks Appear—and Disappear—Without Explanation

-- Next offer removes free play or drinks
+- The next offer removes free play or drink coverage.

-This usually indicates ADT dilution.
-Even a small drop in average can push a player below a perk threshold.
+This usually reflects ADT dilution.
+Even a modest drop in average bet, hours, or consistency can push a player below a perk threshold.

-The Role of Fees (and Why They’re Always There)
+The Role of Fees (and Why They Are Almost Always There)

 Port fees and taxes are almost never comped.
-They are pass-through costs charged by ports and governments.
+They are pass-through costs charged by ports and governments and must be collected even on comped sailings.

-When a “free cruise” still costs several hundred dollars, it is not a bait-and-switch.
-It is simply how cruise pricing works.
+When a “free cruise” still costs several hundred dollars, it is not usually a bait-and-switch—it is how cruise pricing and port charges work.

 Why Hosts Sometimes Add More